 Step 1: Define your brand values and audience

 What’s your company’s unique selling point (USP)?
 What message do you want to communicate to clients?
+Who is your target client?
 Identifying your target market and brand values will guide you in choosing a company name that perfectly reflects your business’s identity.

 I have prepared an example to guide you in deciding your brand values and audience.